phamcongthuy/challenge/about.markdown

 July 9, 2018
 : Winners Announced

-Note: if your application is selected as a finalist to win the activation challenge, a representative of your team will be invited to a public event to present your proposal to the public.
-Details will be provided to finalists at least three weeks prior to the event.
+_If your application is selected as a finalist to win the activation challenge, a representative of your team will be invited to a public event to present your proposal to the public.
+Details will be provided to finalists at least three weeks prior to the event._

 * * *